EasyG0ing1/alexa-assistant-instructions/fresh_install.md

 8. Click the "Save Interfaces" button.

-9. Click the 'JSON Editor' on the left hand side.
+9. Click the 'JSON Editor' on the left side of the page.

 ![Click 'JSON Editor'.](screenshots/skill-setup-part1-fig5.png)